Density and lighting programs

 However, from the age of 4 weeks, the recommended densities for rearing future breeders are provided in the table opposite.
 In it you will also find recommendations for the space available at the feeders and drinkers.

-Figure 109: For each category of SASSO strains (dwarf and non-dwarf females, males), it is important to respect precise ratios for feeding and drinking space as well as for space occupation.
+Figure 109: For each category of SASSO flock (dwarf or non-dwarf females, males), it is important to maintain precise ratios for space at the feeder, the drinker, and overall space occupancy.

 Light